palantir/docker-compose-rule/README.md

 ### How to use a `DockerMachine`

 When creating a `DockerComposition` an additional parameter may be specified.
-That being the custom `DockerMachine`, by default - if no `dockerMachine` parameter is specified - `DockerComposition` will use connect to the local Docker daemon, similarly to how the `docker` cli works.
+That being the custom `DockerMachine`, by default - if no `dockerMachine` parameter is specified - `DockerComposition` will connect to the local Docker daemon, similarly to how the `docker` cli works.

 ```java